N2 → NH4+

 Nitrogen (N) is an essential component of DNA, RNA, and proteins, the building blocks of life.
 All organisms require nitrogen to live and grow.
 Although the majority of the air we breathe is N2, most of the nitrogen in the atmosphere is unavailable for use by organisms.
-This is because the strong triple bond between the N atoms in N2molecules makes it relatively inert.
-In fact, in order for plants and animals to be able to use nitrogen, N2 gas must first be converted to more a chemically available form such as ammonium (NH4+), nitrate (NO3-), or organic nitrogen (e.g. urea - (NH2)2CO).
-The inert nature of N2means that biologically available nitrogen is often in short supply in natural ecosystems, limiting plant growth and biomass accumulation.
+This is because the strong triple bond between the N atoms in N2 molecules makes it relatively inert, or unreactive, whereas organisms need reactive nitrogen to be able to incorporate it into cells.
+In order for plants and animals to be able to use nitrogen, N2 gas must first be converted to more a chemically available form such as ammonium (NH4+), nitrate (NO3-), or organic nitrogen (e.g., urea, which has the formula (NH2)2CO).
+The inert nature of N2 means that biologically available nitrogen is often in short supply in natural ecosystems, limiting plant growth.

 Nitrogen is an incredibly versatile element, existing in both inorganic and organic forms as well as many different oxidation states.
-The movement of nitrogen between the atmosphere, biosphere, and geosphere in different forms is described by the nitrogen cycle (Figure 1), one of the major biogeochemical cycles.
-Similar to the carbon cycle, the nitrogen cycle consists of various storage pools of nitrogen and processes by which the pools exchange nitrogen (arrows) (see our The Carbon Cycle module for more information).
+The movement of nitrogen between the atmosphere, biosphere, and geosphere in different forms is called the nitrogen cycle (Figure 1), one of the major biogeochemical cycles.
+Similar to the carbon cycle, the nitrogen cycle consists of various reservoirs of nitrogen and processes by which those reservoirs exchange nitrogen (note the arrows in the figure).
+(See The Carbon Cycle module for more information.)

-Five main processes cycle nitrogen through the biosphere, atmosphere, and geosphere: nitrogen fixation, nitrogen uptake (organismal growth), nitrogen mineralization (decay), nitrification, and denitrification.
+Five main processes cycle nitrogen through the biosphere, atmosphere, and geosphere: nitrogen fixation, nitrogen uptake through organismal growth, nitrogen mineralization through decay, nitrification, and denitrification.
 Microorganisms, particularly bacteria, play major roles in all of the principal nitrogen transformations.
-As microbially mediated processes, these nitrogen transformations tend to occur faster than geological processes like plate motion, a very slow, purely physical process that is a part of the carbon cycle.
+Because these processes are microbially mediated, or controlled by microorganisms, these nitrogen transformations tend to occur faster than geological processes like plate motion, a very slow, purely physical process that is a part of the carbon cycle.
 Instead, rates are affected by environmental factors that influence microbial activity, such as temperature, moisture, and resource availability.

-In addition to nitrogen fixing bacteria, high-energy natural events such as lightning, forest fires, and even hot lava flows can cause the fixation of smaller, but significant amounts of nitrogen (Figure 3).
-The high energy of these natural phenomena can break the triple bonds of N2molecules, thereby making individual N atoms available for chemical transformation.
+In addition to nitrogen-fixing bacteria, high-energy natural events such as lightning, forest fires, and even hot lava flows can cause the fixation of smaller, but significant, amounts of nitrogen.
+The high energy of these natural phenomena can break the triple bonds of N2 molecules, thereby making individual N atoms available for chemical transformation.

-The ammonia produced by nitrogen fixing bacteria is usually quickly incorporated into protein and other organic nitrogen compounds, either by a host plant, the bacteria itself, or another soil organism.
-When organisms nearer the top of the food chain (like us!) eat, we are using nitrogen that has been fixed initially by nitrogen fixing bacteria.
+The ammonium (NH4+) produced by nitrogen-fixing bacteria is usually quickly taken up by a host plant, the bacteria itself, or another soil organism and incorporated into proteins and other organic nitrogen compounds, like DNA.
+When organisms nearer the top of the food chain (like us!) eat, we are taking up nitrogen that has been fixed initially by nitrogen-fixing bacteria.

 After nitrogen is incorporated into organic matter, it is often converted back into inorganic nitrogen by a process called nitrogen mineralization, otherwise known as decay.
 When organisms die, decomposers (such as bacteria and fungi) consume the organic matter and lead to the process of decomposition.
 During this process, a significant amount of the nitrogen contained within the dead organism is converted to ammonium.
 Once in the form of ammonium, nitrogen is available for use by plants or for further transformation into nitrate (NO3-) through the process called nitrification.

-Through denitrification, oxidized forms of nitrogen such as nitrate and nitrite (NO2-) are converted to dinitrogen (N2) and, to a lesser extent, nitrous oxide gas.
+Through denitrification, oxidized forms of nitrogen such as nitrate (NO3-) and nitrite (NO2-) are converted to dinitrogen (N2) and, to a lesser extent, nitrous oxide gas (NO2).
 Denitrification is an anaerobic process that is carried out by denitrifying bacteria, which convert nitrate to dinitrogen in the following sequence:

-NO3- NO2- NO N2O N2.
-Nitric oxide and nitrous oxide are both environmentally important gases.
+Nitric oxide and nitrous oxide are gases that have environmental impacts.
 Nitric oxide (NO) contributes to smog, and nitrous oxide (N2O) is an important greenhouse gas, thereby contributing to global climate change.